josh-works/josh-works.github.io/_posts/2024-05-24-jaywalking.md

 _from the This is Criminal podcast [Episode 267: Right of way](https://thisiscriminal.com/episode-267-right-of-way-5-3-2024/)_

 ## What Wikipedia Says 'Jaywalking' Is

+Another spin through the legal/actual definitions of jaywalking:

 Here's how Wikipedia explains the concept: